Exhibits

 Curator Corner

-From the collection: Where’s the tumor?
-Preserving medical innovation artifacts
+From the Collection: Where’s the Tumor?

 Curator Corner blog - There’s a 3D tumor out there and the VA History Center wants it.
 The quest for contemporary artifacts is a constant challenge.
 It’s not simply a question of what to collect, but when, where, and how to collect items of potential value to our collection.
 In this case, the hunt is on for an item used in an innovative collaboration at the Seattle VA Medical Center to safely remove a tumor from a Veteran’s kidney.